 As eluded to above, humans are hardwired for cooperation and competition.
 We can’t have new ideas without prior input (we only copy, transform, and combine ideas), and essentially everything about our existence as individuals (down to our 37 trillion cells built out of star stuff) and as a society (we are 7 billion networking individuals made of star stuff) is dependent upon our inter-workings and group dynamics.
 It is overly naive to credit Steve Jobs with the iPhone, but it is equally naive to act as though there would have been an iPhone without Jobs.
 Jobs inspired Apple and led Apple to greatness.
 He drew from the Beatles; he drew from his team; but he sure the heck didn’t single-handedly build every computer.

 Makkah (Mecca) Live HD.
-Makkah, or Mecca, is the holiest of holy spots.
+Makkah, or Mecca, is the holiest of holy spots for many faiths.
 But that isn’t why it is important to this conversation.
 It is important as a symbol of the circle of life and the brother-sister-hood of humanity.
-We are one.
+We are one, and we are individuals, we are more than one thing.
 At Makkah, this is displayed by people continuously walking around in a circle and gathering collectively in individual prayer.
 Essentially, this is a metaphor for the truth about how individuals and groups work together to form “true genius”.

 Why There are “Lone Geniuses”?